cityofaustin/atd-data-publishing/README.md

 ## Quick Start

-We use [Miniconda](https://conda.io/miniconda.html)) to manage Python environments.
-If you don't want to use Anaconda, [requirements.txt]() identifies all of the packages required to run the scripts in this repo.
+We use [Anaconda](https://conda.io/miniconda.html) to manage Python environments.
+If you don't want to use Anaconda, skip step #1 and in step #3 use `pip install -r requirements.txt`.

 1. Install [Miniconda](https://conda.io/miniconda.html).
 Check out the [test drive](https://conda.io/docs/test-drive.html#managing-environments) if you haven't used Anaconda before.